• Skip to primary navigation

 Recipe variation

 • If you are not a fan of walnuts, you can replace them with other nuts -- pecan, hazelnut, and almonds.
-I've used all of them, and they all turned out great for beetroot brownies.

 Can I freeze them?